Suggested Dev Environment

 }

-The OpenVMM project includes a handful of custom "house rule" lints that are external to rustfmt.
-These are things like checking for the presence of copyright headers, enforcing single-trailing newlines, etc...
+Aside from using rustfmt, the OpenVMM project also relies on a handful of extra formatting "house rules". e.g: enfocing the presence of copyright headers, enforcing single-trailing newlines, etc...

 {